 El Sistema Oklahoma provides large-ensemble music opportunities for all participants.
 All orchestras are generally divided by grade level and musical ability.

 Nueva is our youngest group, consisting of all first-year musicians who are in grades 3rd-5th.
-These musicians attend El Sistema Monday through Friday and are automatically enrolled in Fundamentals, Composition, and participate in team-building activities on Tuesdays and Fridays.
-The 2022-2023 Nueva Band is conducted by Ms. Abigail Pappas, El Sistema's Director of Development and Nueva Clarinet instructor.
+These musicians attend El Sistema Monday through Friday and are automatically enrolled in Fundamentals, Composition, and participate in weekly team-building activities.
+The 2023-2024 Nueva Orchestra is conducted by Ms. Cheyenne McCoy, El Sistema's Director of Site & Events and Cello Instructor.

-Promesa typically consists of 2nd and 3rd-year musicians, expanding on their foundational musical skills to learn intermediate musical techniques.
-Promesa students attend El Sistema three days a week and also participate in Fundamentals and Composition.
-The 2022-2023 Promesa Orchestra is conducted by Ms. Cheyenne McCoy, El Sistema's Director of Site & Events and Cello Instructor.
+Promesa typically consists of 2nd-year musicians, expanding on their foundational musical skills learned in the previous year.
+Promesa students attend El Sistema three days a week and participate in Composition and weekly team-building activities.
+The 2023-2024 Promesa Band is conducted by Ms. Abigail Pappas, El Sistema's Director of Development and Clarinet Instructor.

 Alegria is El Sistema's middle school ensemble.
 The goal for Alegria students